Disclaimer: This post contains affiliate links. Please read my full disclaimer here.

-Disclaimer 2: This post is intended for educational purposes.
+Disclaimer 2: This post is for educational purposes.
 Use your due diligence if you decide to use these teas for any medical treatment.

 Butterfly pea flower

 Grows mainly in South East Asia, butterfly or blue pea flower is a beautiful vining plant.
 It is perennial in warm climates and annual in regions with cold winters.
 The leaves of the plant look very much like star jasmine leaves.
 The flower has a stunning royal blue color with a tinge of white on the lip.
 It resembles regular pea flowers with double petals and a slightly bigger size.
-The vine blooms daily for it never runs out of color.
+The vine blooms daily, for it never runs out of color.

-Blue butterfly flower tea is widely consumed in South East Asia for the health benefits it offers.
 According to netmeds.com, it has a high content of antioxidants, polyphenols, and flavonoids, which help improve the mood, regulate digestion, and improves skin health,